BillTheBest/m2x-groovy/README.md

    $ groovy -cp <path to the generated jar file> src/main/groovy/com/att/m2x/client/examples/push_data.groovy
 ```

-   Remember to fill in the jar file path obtained in Step C. You might also want to adjust the script first to fill in the correct key, feed ID, stream name, etc.
+   Remember to fill in the jar file path obtained in Step C and ensure that you adjusted the script to fill in the correct key, feed ID, and stream name, as outlined in Step E above.

 License
 ==========================